AbdumurodovaZulfizar/ruby-linter/README.md

 8. Check line length
 9. Check space before methods

-#### Below you can see good, bad and empty code examples and their test results on console
+#### Below you can see good, bad and empty code examples and their test results on the console

 Good code passes this test successfully!👍
 ~~~ruby